 -Walking into the local music store, a worker asks, “Can I help you find something you’re looking for?”

 These are all examples of someone selling something to you.

 How do they make you feel?

-I’m guessing that you’re used to being “pitched”, and as long as people have a modicum of respect for your time, they aren’t coming back after you’ve politely declined, and whatever they are pitching is relevant, you take it in stride.
+I’m guessing that as long as people show respect for your time, they aren’t coming back after you’ve declined, and whatever they are pitching is relevant, you take it in stride.
 You might even feel flattered.